nsharsharaju/todo-app/README.md

 Rest of the configurations for running the project can be found in config folder of the root directory.

-MADE WITH LOVE BY nsharsharaju
+MADE WITH ❤️ BY nsharsharaju 🇮🇳